Convex-Dev/design/papers/convex-whitepaper.md

 Peer C: (stake 40) ordering = XXXXZY
 ```

 This procedure provably converges to a single ordering.
-Any situation where Peers are voting for different blocks (in any position) is unstable.
-It will converge towards one outcome, since Peers will switch to an Ordering calculated to have a slight majority.
+Any situation where peers are voting for different blocks (in any position) is unstable.
+It will converge towards one outcome, since peers will switch to an ordering calculated to have a slight majority.
 After a few rounds of belief propagation, all good Peers will align on the same ordering.

 #### Stability